iluver/wp-json-api-auth/README.md

 - Moved controllers to their own directory as the json-api suggests.
 - Created a version of the core controller in which each function checks that a cookie has been created.

-HOW TO USE (very rough and incomplete --- ask if you want me to write something more):
+###HOW TO USE
-(Please note, I've commented OUT the nonce-check for core functions, e.g. info() or get_recent_posts().
+(Contrary to what I've said below, I've commented OUT the nonce-check for core functions, e.g. info() or get_recent_posts().
+I figured that it was overkill to protect such data, but if you want to prevent everyone having unlimited access -- perhaps some posts are private! -- you should uncomment the nonce-check code.
-The auth checker is in core_auth.php.
+Note, the auth checker function is in core_auth.php.
 It might be that this is a bad, insecure idea.
 If so, than all requests will look like (B) below, rather than (A) below.)

 Ok, all this nonce-nonsense it very confusing.
 So, here's the basic logic of how to call the API: